vladarama/spotify-gen/README.md

 # Spotify Playlist Generator

 Spotify Playlist Generator is a project that uses OpenAI's GPT-4 model to create a Spotify playlist based on a user's prompt.
-This app generates a list of songs and their artists that match the user's input, and then creates a Spotify playlist directly into the user's account using the Spotipy library.
+This app generates a list of songs and their artists that match the user's input, and then creates a Spotify playlist directly into the user's account.

 ![User Input](./sc/terminal-sc.png)
 ![Happy Songs Playlist](./sc/happy-songs.png)